nbeversl/urtext_docs/README.md

 # About This Documentation

-This documentation is in progress and may be incomplete or behind features and functionality of Urtext.
-The repository is itself an Urtext project at https://github.com/nbeversl/urtext-docs.
-Edits and additions and encouraged in the form of issues/pull requests.
+This documentation is in active development.
+It may be incomplete or behind features and functionality of Urtext.
+The documentation is a versioned-controlled Urtext project kept in a public repository at https://github.com/nbeversl/urtext-docs.
+Edits and revisions are encouraged in the form of issues and pull requests (https://github.com/nbeversl/urtext-docs/pulls, https://github.com/nbeversl/urtext-docs/issues).

 # About Urtext
 ## Description